 The Chip Planner provides a Find window for each of the five design views to search for design elements.
 To open the Find Window, click the Edit menu and choose Clone for Find.
-You can also use the CTRL- F Hot Key.
-Multiple Find windows can be created for the same design view (Port/Logical/Net/Region/Block).
+You may also use the CNTL + F Hot Key.
+Multiple Find windows may be created for the same design view (Port/Logical/ Net/Region).

-When the Find window opens, it is associated with a specific design view.
+When the Find Window opens, it is associated with a specific design view.
 Only design elements specific to the particular view are displayed.
-The view name (Port/Logical/Net/Region/Block) is displayed across the top of the window.
+The view name is appended in parenthesis in the window name when it opens.